Alopecia and Hair loss Treatment in Omaha

 Alopecia, or hair loss, is a multifaceted and complex issue that encompasses many different conditions of varying severity.
 Some types of hair loss are permanent and can cause scarring, while others are temporary or may wax and wane.
-Other types of non-scarring hair loss include alopecia areata, telogen effluvium, and trichotillomania, among others.
-Scarring, or cicatricial alopecia can include discoid lupus, lichen planopilaris, central centrifugal cicatricial alopecia, folliculitis decalvans, and others.
+Other types of non-scarring hair loss include alopecia areata, telogen effluvium, trichotillomania, and others.
+Scarring, or cicatricial alopecia, can include discoid lupus, lichen planopilaris, central centrifugal cicatricial alopecia, folliculitis decalvans, and others.

 Examinations And Treatments

-Call to schedule an appointment with Dr. Melanie Ortleb or Physician Assistant Amy K. Price at 402-509-4812 to discuss your hair loss today!
+Call to schedule an appointment with Dr. Melanie Ortleb or Physician Assistant Amy K. Price at 402-505-8777 to discuss your hair loss today!

 Is some hair loss normal?

 Yes.
 It’s normal to lose between 50-100 hairs a day as your body grows new hair and sheds the old.
 However, thinning hair, bald spots, and a receding hairline are signs of alopecia and should be examined by a dermatologist.